matthewvb77/BuzzCode/README.md

-# BuzzCode: Jr Developer In Your IDE
+# BuzzCode: Jr Developer In Your IDE -- Open Beta

 **Note:** BuzzCode is experimental and actively in development.
 Use caution when executing suggested commands or code.